 Immediately start de-rigging boats and separating gear on the high flat area into piles of similar sized gear.
 Break down the frames and keep them together with cam straps.
 Your boats will have accumulated a lot of silt, which equals extra weight.
 Tip and rinse out as much silt as you can and let the boats dry a little while you continue to organize gear.
 When the boats are ready to be rolled, make them as tight as possible for the flight out.

-The man who picks up rafting groups is an extremely gregarious and welcoming man named Brandt Graber.
+The person who picks up rafting groups is a welcoming man named Brandt Graber.
 With a four wheeler and trailer, Brandt will start taking loads of gear and people to the airstrip.
 Once you arrive at the airstrip, start making more piles or similarly sized gear for the pilots.

 The pilots who fly rafting groups out of Dry Bay are expert bush pilots.
-Depending on who you fly with, the pilot may be quiet and diligent or a bit more ornery.
-Regardless of your status within the rafting group, things work most efficiently if you become a beta helper.
-Organize gear, lend a hand carrying things to the plane, but ultimately the pilot decides what and who goes where, so respect that element.
+Depending on who you fly with, the pilot may be quiet and diligent or a bit more ornery. =Organize gear, lend a hand carrying things to the plane, but ultimately the pilot decides what and who goes where, so respect that element.
 They may even ask you to re-roll a boat if it’s too bulky or the shape is wrong.